Dental Fillings in Colorado Springs

 Today’s modern advances in general dentistry allow us to repair your tooth with fillings that look and feel like your natural teeth.
-We use fillings to correct common dental problems such as an uneven or worn-out smile, outdated crowns, cavities, and stained or discolored teeth.
+At Hill Dentistry, we use fillings to correct common dental problems such as an uneven or worn-out smile, outdated crowns, cavities, and stained or discolored teeth.
 This painless procedure offers the highest degree of safety without sacrificing results.

 Contact us online or call (719) 470-2522 to book your dental filling today!

 Why Dental Fillings Are Necessary

 As you grow older, your mouth becomes susceptible to bacteria.
 Different types of bacteria find their way into your mouth and set up permanent residence.
 Since these bacteria now live on your teeth, every time you eat something such as candy, or other sugary foods, you are providing food for them.
 Feeding bacteria may not sound like such a bad thing, but it is!